antoineco/curl-check-install/README.md

 So I made a dumb script to automate that, which I push to my usual base image.

-It currently works on Debian and its forks only, feel free to extend it for other distributions.
+It currently works on Debian and Alpine, feel free to extend it for other distributions.

 ## Usage